Darstellung der Karte von Europa in digitalem Format

 Current legal and normative requirements

-As with any software, medical AI systems must first be clarified as to whether they are a medical device within the meaning of the MDR.
-This so-called "qualification as a medical device" is carried out in relation to the intended purpose of the respective medical AI system according to the criteria as described in the document MDCG 2019-11.
-The second step is the risk classification, which is also carried out according to the procedure in the document MDCG 2019-11.
-With respect to software, the application of Rule 11 in Annex VIII MDR is particularly relevant here.
-The website "AI for Radiology" lists numerous examples of medical AI systems for the application field "Radiology" with corresponding information on risk classification according to MDR and FDA, certificates as well as product specifications.
-In principle, manufacturers of medical AI systems are subject to the requirements of Art.
-10 MDR like other medical technology manufacturers.
-In this blog post, the previously mentioned points for software as a medical device are once again summarized in detail.
+As with all software, it must first be clarified whether medical AI systems are medical devices within the meaning of the MDR.
+This so-called “qualification as a medical device” is carried out in relation to the intended purpose of the respective medical AI system according to the criteria described in the document MDCG 2019-11.
+The second step is risk classification, which is also carried out in accordance with the procedure in document MDCG 2019-11.
+With regard to software, the application of Rule 11 in Annex VIII MDR is particularly relevant here.
+The “Health AI Register” website lists numerous examples of medical AI systems for the “radiology” field of application with corresponding information on risk classification in accordance with the MDR and FDA, certificates and product specifications.

-Insofar as personal data is processed during the development and application of AI systems, the European Data Protection Regulation (GDPR) applies.
+If personal data is processed during the development and use of AI systems, the European General Data Protection Regulation (GDPR) applies.
 It also has a significant impact on AI systems.
 A few important aspects are discussed below.
 Manufacturers and users must apply the data processing principles set out in Art.
 5 GDPR.
-Furthermore, the manufacturer must implement technical and organizational measures for data protection already in the development phase (Art.
+Furthermore, the manufacturer must implement technical and organizational measures for data protection as early as the development phase (Art.
 25 GDPR).
-Since Art.
-22 GDPR essentially prohibits automated decision making including profiling, manufacturers of autonomous AI systems must take the measures required by the law.
-For new technologies such as AI that pose a high risk to the rights and freedoms of natural persons, a data protection impact assessment is required as a precautionary measure (Art.
+As Art.
+22 GDPR essentially prohibits automated decision-making, including profiling, manufacturers of autonomous AI systems must take the measures required by law.
+For new technologies such as AI, which pose a high risk to the rights and freedoms of natural persons, a data protection impact assessment is required as a precautionary measure (Art.
 35 (1) GDPR).
 A detailed legal discussion on the topic was published by Schreitmüller.
-First and foremost, the international standards organizations International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC), as well as the Association for the Advancement of Medical Instrumentation (AAMI) and the Institute of Electrical and Electronics Engineers (IEEE) have published standards related to AI technologies.
-Standards Australia has produced a good overview of ISO/IEC standards.
-Even though at this stage most of the documents contain concrete product requirements and do not relate to medical devices, manufacturers can find important information in them with regard to the creation of regulatory processes.

 CE conformity assessment of AI systems

-Regulatory approach BAIM to meet regulatory requirements
+Regulatory approach BAIM to meet regulatory requirements.

 VDE has developed the regulatory approach "BAIM - Boost AI to Market" to help manufacturers meet complex legal and regulatory requirements.
-BAIM essentially adds AI-specific aspects to existing processes at the manufacturer on software lifecycle, risk management, usability engineering, clinical evaluation/follow-up, and post-market surveillance/vigilance
+BAIM essentially adds AI-specific aspects to existing processes at the manufacturer on software lifecycle, risk management, usability engineering, clinical evaluation/follow-up, and post-market surveillance/vigilance.

 Conclusion

 As the technical and regulatory state-of-the-art in medical AI systems is continuously changing, manufacturers need to monitor the changes and integrate them into their regulatory processes in a timely manner.
-In our numerous events and blog posts, we make sure you don't miss any significant regulatory innovations!